Hungary: Students form human chain to support autonomy for universities | DW | 06.09.2020

 Viktor Orban's right-wing nationalist government has handed control of several universities to private institutions loyal to his administration.
-Several thousand people rallied in support of a renowned theater school.
+Thousands of people have rallied in support of a renowned theater school.

 Thousands of people formed a human chain across central Budapest on Sunday to demand independence for universities in Hungary.

-The chain stretched over several kilometers, running from the University of Theatre and Film Arts in the city center to the parliament building on the Danube river.
+The chain stretched over several kilometers, running from the University of Theater and Film Arts in the city center to the parliament building on the Danube River.

 Student representatives at the university launched the protest after the right-wing nationalist government of Viktor Orban revoked the institution's autonomy.
 Last week, the university's elected board was replaced with an advisory board consisting of people close to Orban and his government.